-The Issuer is a multi-channel banking group that caters primarily to private persons, small and medium-sized enterprises ("SMEs") and midcaps.
+The Issuer is a multi-channel banking group that caters primarily to private persons, small and mediumsized enterprises (SMEs) and midcaps.
 Its geographic focus is on Europe.
-In its "home" (or "core") markets (Belgium, the Czech Republic, the Slovak Republic, Hungary, Bulgaria and Ireland), the Issuer has important and (in some cases) even leading positions (based on internal data).
+In its "home" (or "core") markets (Belgium, the Czech Republic, the Slovak Republic, Hungary, Bulgaria and Ireland - for the latter, sales agreements have been signed, see further), the Issuer has important and (in some cases) even leading positions (based on internal data).
 The Issuer is also present in other countries where the primary focus is on supporting the corporate clients of the home markets.